vacp2p/rfc/waku/README.md

 Symmetric encryption uses AES GCM algorithm with random 96-bit nonce.

+## Light node

+Light nodes MUST NOT forward any incoming messages, they MUST only send their own messages.

+Light Nodes SHOULD not connect to other light nodes as this would simply waste connections.

 ## Rationale

 Packet codes 0x00 and 0x01 are already used in all Whisper versions.